-General Provisions Application Other Employment Requirements I-9/Employment Eligibility Before an applicant is eligible for employment with the Commonwealth, several records must be reviewed or verified.
-This information is considered part of the application process and, as with information contained on the application form, if it is later discovered that an applicant falsified any information related to their employment, the employee may be terminated.
-These forms/records include the I-9; E-Verify; Child Support Inquiries; Selective Service; Domestic Violence Convictions; and Statement of Personal Economic Interests.
-As required by the Immigration Reform and Control Act of 1-9/Employment Engionity 1986, agencies must verify the employment eligibility status of all persons hired.
-Form I-9 must be completed for each newly hired employee, including agency transfers, within three days of hire.
-I-9 forms must be retained in a file separate from the personnel file and in accordance with I-9 retention schedules.
-E-Verify Agencies must comply with requirements of the E-Verify system in confirming the eligibility of new hires and rehires to work in the U.S. New hires and rehires must present the appropriate documentation in a timely manner to comport with requirements of the E-Verify system.
-The Code of Virginia §40.1-11.2 establishes that all agencies of the Commonwealth shall be enrolled in the E-Verify program and use the E-Verify program for each newly hired employee who is to perform work within the Commonwealth.
+General Provisions Application documentation in a timely manner to comport with requirements of the E-Verify system.
+The Code of Virginia § 40.1-11.2 establishes that all agencies of the Commonwealth shall be enrolled and use the E-Verify program for each newly hired employee who is to perform work within the Commonwealth.
 To access up to date information regarding E-Verify program enrollment, compliance procedures and case determinations regarding an individual's authorization to work in the United States, visit the E-Verify webpage at the U.S. Citizenship and Immigration Services.
-Child Support Inquiries To conform to the intent of Va.
-Code §20-79.1 and §63.2-1900, agencies must ask each new employee to disclose whether they have an income withholding order to pay child support.
+Child Support Inquiries Pursuant to the Code of Virginia § 20-79.1 and § 63.2-1900, agencies must ask each new employee to disclose whether they have an income withholding order to pay child support.
 If the employee discloses that they owe child support that is required to be withheld, the agency shall report to the Department of Social Services and begin withholding according to the terms of such order.
 If the agency's payroll office routinely reports new hires in accordance with Code, this is not a requirement.
-Selective Service Pursuant to the Code of Virginia § 2.2-2804, any person who has failed to meet the federal requirement to register for the Selective Service shall be

-General Provisions Application ineligible for employment by or service for the Commonwealth, or a political subdivision of the Commonwealth, including all boards and commissions, departments, agencies, institutions, and instrumentalities.
+Selective Service Pursuant to the Code of Virginia § 2.2-2804, any person who has failed to meet the federal requirement to register for the Selective Service shall be ineligible for employment by or service for the Commonwealth, or a political subdivision of the Commonwealth, including all boards and commissions, departments, agencies, institutions, and instrumentalities.
 A person shall not be denied employment under this section by reason of failure to present himself for and submit to the federal registration requirement if: (1) the requirement for the person to so register has terminated or become inapplicable to the person and (2) the person shows by a preponderance of the evidence that the failure of the person to register was not a knowing and willful failure to register.
 Applicants who have not registered as required by the Code of Virginia § 2.2-2804 must present verification from the Selective Service System that they have met the requirements of the Code Section.
-Domestic Violence Conviction Pursuant to United States Code, Title 18, section 922(g)(9), anyone who has been convicted of a misdemeanor crime of domestic violence may not possess any firearm or ammunition.
+Domestic Violence Conviction Pursuant to US Code Title 18, § 922(g)(9) , anyone who has been convicted of a misdemeanor crime of domestic violence may not possess any firearm or ammunition.
 Agencies must ensure that they ascertain information about applicants' convictions for domestic violence before they are employed in positions that require or authorize carrying a firearm.

-Statements of Personal Certain employees of the Commonwealth must submit Economic Interests statements of economic interests in accordance with the Code of Virginia § 2.2-3118.2.
+General Provisions Application Statements of Personal Certain employees of the Commonwealth must submit Economic Interests statements of economic interests in accordance with the Code of Virginia § 2.2-3118.2.
 Agencies must inform newly hired employees of this requirement and submit forms for new employees as required.